Wyoming is using two options for high school equivalency testing: the GED and HiSET exams.

 If you fail a GED or HiSET subtest, there’s no waiting period before you can try again, but after two failed retests, you’ll have to wait 60 days before you can take that subject test again.

-The first two GED retests will set you back just $10 for the test center fee, but this offers counts for one year only.
+The first two GED retests will set you back just $10 for the test center fee, but this offer counts for one year only.
 Thereafter, regular fees apply again, but this only applies to on-site testing.
+On the online GED test, there are no discounts.

 HiSET scoring takes place on a 0 to 20 scale.
 The HiSET passing requirements are that you reach no less than eight points (out of 20) on each of the five tests, your overall score is at least 45 (not including your essay score), and your essay score is at least two (out of six).